magesteve/SlamCocoaSpellBook/README.md

 SlamButton is a closure based version of standard NSButton.
 It supports the SlamActionable protocol, which can attaches a closure to the control.
 Pressing the button does not invoke a Target-Action, but instead executes the closure.

+### SlamTextField Magic

+SlamTextField is a closure based version of NSTextField.
+It supports the SlamTextInputable protocol, which can attaches a closure to the field.
+Changing the text in the field invokes the closure.

+### SlamCheckbox & SlamSwitch Magic

+SlamCheckbox & SlamSwitch are closures based version of CheckBox (NSButton) & NSSwitch.
+It supports the SlamSwitchable protocol, which can attaches two closures to the field.
+One closure returns the state of the control, while changing the state of the control invokes the other closure.

 ## License